-- Berlin Germany
+- Berlin Allemagne

-Brian Smith has been teaching music and music technology for over 25 years and gives workshops, master classes and lectures throughout Europe.
+Brian has been teaching music and music technology for over 25 years and gives workshops, master classes and lectures throughout Europe.

-Brian now lives in Berlin and is the founder and owner of big brain audio — a small, boutique-style audio school specializing in intensive, hands-on courses.
+He now lives in Berlin and is the founder and owner of big brain audio — a small, boutique-style audio school specializing in intensive, hands-on courses.
 He is also a co-creator and sound designer of Ambinator, a functional music app.

-Brian’s artistic activity includes making soundscape compositions created from his own field recordings using complex audio processing and arrangement techniques.
-His recent work explores room acoustics with feedback loops controlled both by his trumpet and a complex array of processors, operated with Push.
+Brian’s artistic activity includes making soundscape compositions from his own field recordings using complex audio processing and arrangement techniques.
+His recent work explores room acoustics with feedback loops controlled both by his trumpet and a complex array of processors, operated with Ableton Push.

 Since 2003, Brian has been using Ableton Live for teaching, composition and performance.